Varun-Wagle/interactive-ai-story-generator/README.md

    streamlit run app.py

 ## ✨ Future Enhancements
-• 🌈 Improved UI/UX with animations and modern design.
+• 🌈 Improved UI/UX with animations and modern design.<br>
-• 📚 Support for multiple story genres and advanced creativity options.
+• 📚 Support for multiple story genres and advanced creativity options.<br>
-• 🖌️ Expand art styles with more models and APIs.
+• 🖌️ Expand art styles with more models and APIs.<br>
-• 📤 Options to save, download, and share generated stories and art.
+• 📤 Options to save, download, and share generated stories and art.<br>
 • 🔐 User authentication and preferences (if desired).

 ## 🏆 Project Goals
-• This project aims to:
+This project aims to:<br>
-• Learn Python, Machine Learning, and Generative AI from scratch.
+• Learn Python, Machine Learning, and Generative AI from scratch.<br>
-• Build a portfolio-worthy project with real-world impact.
+• Build a portfolio-worthy project with real-world impact.<br>
-• Leverage free and open-source tools for accessibility.
+• Leverage free and open-source tools for accessibility.<br>
 • Develop problem-solving and software development skills.

 ## 📜 License